bigdatajim2020/hello-kafka-connect/README.md

 [Kafka Connect](http://docs.confluent.io/2.0.0/connect/) is a secondary system on top of [Kafka](http://kafka.apache.org/) that simplifies common Kafka workflows, such as copying data between Kafka and databases, triggering actions on Kafka events, and supplying data feeds to Kafka.

-hello-kafka-connect is a demonstration of how to develop and deploy source and sink connectors to a Kafka Connect cluster, using Redis as an example of an external system that can integrate with Kafka.
+hello-kafka-connect is a demonstration of how to develop and deploy source and sink connectors to a Kafka Connect cluster, using Redis as an example of an external system that can integrate with Kafka, and docker(-compose) as an example way to provision a Kafka Connect cluster.

 # EXAMPLE